spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - change BO primitive wrapper fields to `var`
 - `ZkFormStyles` and `ZkTableStyles` extends `ZkFieldStyles`
 - rework select styles to support table and form use cases
+- `ZkFieldBase` now has a second type parameter, the field type itself

 removed: